thisisthedarshan/pss-langserver/FEATURES.md

 ---
 This header is either added to new files or updated on subsequent file modifications, ensuring that the file's metadata remains current

+### Enum item declaration

+From the official Portable Stimulus Standard v3.0 LRM, the enum item value is defined as a constant expression.
+But for most cases, we just assign them as numbers.
+So, in the current LSP implementation, the parser assumes that when we set an enum value, we are always using an integer type.